pranav-gujar/BookVerse_Book_Library/README.md

 # BookVerse
-BookVerse developed as part of my web development internship at **CodeAlpha**.
-It represents the third task of my internship, focusing on creating a full-stack web application using Node.js, Express.js, MongoDB, and EJS.
+BookVerse developed focusing on creating a full-stack web application using Node.js, Express.js, MongoDB, and EJS.
 BookVerse is a web application designed to manage and browse a collection of books.
 It allows users to add new books, search for specific titles, and manage borrowing and returning books.

 ## Features